History of Mississippi

-By the early 21st century Mississippi had made notable progress in overcoming attitudes and attributes that had impeded social, economic, and political development.
-In 2005, Hurricane Katrina would cause severe damage along Mississippi's Gulf Coast.
-The tourism industry in Mississippi would help play a key role in helping build the states economy in the early 21st century.
-Mississippi would also expand its professional communities in cities such as Jackson, the state capital.
+By the early 21st century Mississippi had made notable progress in overcoming attitudes that had impeded social, economic, and political development.
+In 2005, Hurricane Katrina caused severe damage along Mississippi's Gulf Coast.
+The tourism industry grew in the early 21st century.
+Mississippi expanded its professional services in cities such as Jackson, the state capital.
 Top industries in Mississippi today include agriculture, forestry, manufacturing, transportation and utilities, and health services.
+The social base of politics changed in the late 20th century as Blacks joined the liberal Democratic Party, and Whites largely switched to the conservative Republican Party.